moble/PostNewtonian.jl/docs/src/interface/python.md

 in each of the different environments.

 1. Install Julia

+   There are several options here:

+   * If you are already use [conda](https://conda.io/) to manage your python installation (which is generally the recommended approach in python), you can just add `julia` to the list of packages to install in step 2.
-   The [`juliaup`](https://github.com/JuliaLang/juliaup) installer has pretty broad support from some of the main Julia developers, and seems likely to be the main installation method in the not-too-distant future.
+   * The [`juliaup`](https://github.com/JuliaLang/juliaup) installer has pretty
+     broad support from some of the main Julia developers, and seems likely to be the main installation method in the not-too-distant future.

-   Otherwise, the official method is to just download a binary from the [official download page](https://julialang.org/downloads/).
+   * Otherwise, the official method is to just download a binary from the [official download page](https://julialang.org/downloads/).

-   Make sure that the `julia` executable is on your `PATH`.
+   Whichever method you choose, make sure that the `julia` executable is on your `PATH`.

 2. Optionally, create a conda[^1] env just for this task
    ```bash